 - As your baby gets older, you can transition to a cup instead of a bottle.
 This will allow your baby more control over how they eat, and provide a stepping off point for them to become a toddler.

-Final Words on How to Bottle Feed Your Breastfed Baby
+Final Words on How to Introduce Bottle to Breastfed Baby

 Breastfeeding your baby is something that you will always cherish.
 There are benefits to bottle feeding as well.
 Sometimes it can give you piece of mind to know exactly how much your baby is eating.